moduware/morph-list-view-item/README.md

 List view item component

 ## Getting Started:

-For the information about how to clone the desired repository, running the local server and testing, please refer to this [link](https://github.com/moduware/polymorph-components/blob/master/INFO.md).
+For the information about how to clone the desired repository, running the local server and testing, please refer to Polymorph elements getting started docs at the end of this repository.

 ## Demo